-With a week in Lenzerheide, you can ski 225 kilometers of prepared slopes, and a big 4,000’ vertical top to bottom.
-On the Heimberg, ski your World Cup run from the official start gate, the timer ticks down, you get the sensation of cowbells and crazy Swiss ski racing fans cheering.
+Arosa Lenzerheide comprise 225 kilometers of prepared slopes, and a big 4,000’ vertical top to bottom.
+Ride the Heimberg to Motta lifts to ski the World Cup run from the official start gate, the timer ticks down, you get the sensation of cowbells and crazy Swiss ski racing fans cheering.
 This steep run, #24 and 25, is also called the Silvano Beltrametti for the top Swiss racer who lives in Lenzerheide, more on him later.

-Lenzerheide’s east facing Scalottas, Lavoz and Statzerhorn slopes get morning sun on dozens of great groomed trails with amazing view across the valley to the Rothorn – all part of your ticket.
-We loved the Early Bird Sunday special – first tracks starting at 6:30am, and a first glimpse of the sunrise over the Rothorn and the Alps, followed by a sinfully sumptuous buffet at the Alp Statz lodge starting at 8, long before the public is out on the slopes.
+Lenzerheide’s east facing Scalottas, Lavoz and Statzerhorn slopes get morning sun on dozens of great groomed trails with amazing view across the valley to the Rothorn – all part of the same ticket.
+We loved the Early Bird Sunday special – first tracks starting at 6:30am, and a first glimpse of the sunrise over the Rothorn and the Alps, followed by a sinfully sumptuous buffet at the Alp Statz lodge, long before the public is out on the slopes.

-The Prada area to the far west of Lenzerheide is very family friendly with moderately pitched less busy slopes, ski school and learning area, and the modern Panoramic gondola that returns you to Statzerhorn (the main east side of Lenzerheide).
+The Prada Churwalden area to the far west of Lenzerheide is very family friendly with moderately pitched less busy slopes, ski school and learning area.
+A modern Panoramic gondola returns you to Statzerhorn (the main east side of Lenzerheide).

 A highlight of Lenzerheide is the on mountain chalets and huts, over 40, and the views of a thousand peaks (not sure about a thousand but with stunning vistas like that, who’s counting).
 Lenzerheide’s Nordic trails are impressive, and the sledding looks super-fast and fun riding traditional wooden sleds on groomed trails within the ski area.
 In the village of Lenzerheide, there are several chic ski shops like Pesko and Jet Set, nice restaurants and hotels like Kurhaus and Schwiezerhof Hotel.

-Arosa Lenzerheide does get busy on weekends and during family vacations.
+Arosa Lenzerheide, like most ski areas, does get busy on weekends and during family vacations.
 Party goers and music lovers will be sure to want to check out Lenzerheide’s “Live is Life” event in early April for spring skiing and live bands performing all over the mountain.

 Where to stay at Lenzerheide